-Spotify is undoubtedly the most popular music streaming service among millions of users.
-You get to enjoy the automatically generated playlists and other features such as Group sessions for hosting a private music streaming session.
-While the Spotify app works as expected on Android and iOS, the same can’t be said about its desktop alternatives.
+Spotify is undoubtedly the most popular music streaming service out there.
+You can enjoy the automatically generated playlists and other features, such as Group sessions for hosting a private music streaming session.
+While the Spotify app works as expected on Android and iOS, the same can’t be said about its desktop variants.
+Many have complained about Spotify not responding on Windows and Mac.
+Before you switch to the web version, use the steps below to start accessing your favorite playlists via the native apps.

 1. Reopen Spotify